America’s warrior class contends with the abject failure of its Afghanistan project

 In many cases, it’s a vision in which force is used to manage chronic problems, rather than solve them.

 Another possibility is a U.S. foreign policy that is increasingly focused more on issues such as pandemics or climate change, which require U.S. leadership and a global response.
-Gans noted that more than 600,000 Americans have died of COVID-19, far more than the number of U.S. lives lost to terrorism and war over the past 20 years.
+Gans noted that more than 600,000 Americans have died of covid-19, far more than the number of U.S. lives lost to terrorism and war over the past 20 years.

 For now, though, it seems unlikely that these threats will take center stage in U.S. foreign policy.
 The Pentagon, with its $740 billion budget, still sucks up a larger share of discretionary spending than any other government agency.
 Meanwhile, the foreign policy establishment has shifted its focus increasingly to the competition with the likes of Russia and China.

 “After 9/11 everyone raced to become a Middle East or counterterrorism expert,” said Gans.
-“After COVID, you don’t see many foreign policy people racing to become global health experts.”
+“After covid, you don’t see many foreign policy people racing to become global health experts.”

 On one subject most foreign policy experts agree: America needs to temper its faith in its armed forces.
 “We had so much faith in our military that we were inevitably going to overstep,” said Dempsey, the Afghanistan veteran.
 “A military bureaucracy unchecked never yields good outcomes.”